Language Problem in India - Responses of the constitution and law

 Constitutional provisions on language

 The constitution protected scripts and languages under article 29.
-It prohibited discrimination on the grounds of language under article 14 and 16.
+It prohibited discrimination on the grounds of language under articles 14 and 16.

-In Mathura Prasad Singh And Ors. vs. The State Of Bihar And Ors.
-AIR 1975 Pat 295, the High Court of Patna held that non-publication of the English translation of a statute, which was originally in Hindi did not violate article 348.
+In Mathura Prasad Singh And Ors. v.
+The State Of Bihar And Ors.
+(AIR 1975 Pat 295), the High Court of Patna held that non-publication of the English translation of a statute, which was originally in Hindi did not violate article 348.

-In Union Of India & Ors vs. Murasoli Maran, 1977 AIR 225, 1977 SCR (2)314, the Supreme Court held that extending the time for the usage of English language does not amount to an abandonment of progress in the use of Hindi as the official language of the Union.
+In Union Of India & Ors v.
+Murasoli Maran, (1977 AIR 225, 1977 SCR (2)314), the Supreme Court held that extending the time for the usage of English language does not amount to an abandonment of progress in the use of Hindi as the official language of the Union.

 National language – debate

-The problem of lingua franca still not solved in India.
-Even after 7 decades of independence, national language remained as an interest of conflict.
+The problem of lingua franca is still not solved in India.
+Even after 7 decades of independence, the national language remained an interest of conflict.
 Whenever there is a proposal regarding national language agitation gets started.
-This is because of the uncertainty among the citizens and also political leaders manipulation.
+This is because of the uncertainty among the citizens and also political leaders’ manipulation.

-Multilingualism is not only in India there are other states too who are facing this problem.
+Multilingualism is not only in India there are other states too that are facing this problem.
 But they all came up with policies to tackle these problems.

-The language represents the culture.
+The language represents culture.
 The conflicts related to the national language became more complex.
 It is evident that language has the power to break or keep a country.
-Though India is failed in implementing the national language, the concept of bilingual policy somewhat maintaining the social harmony in the country.
+Though India is failed in implementing the national language, the concept of bilingual policy somewhat maintains social harmony in the country.
 Preamble mentioned the unity and integrity of the nation.
-Language is the one which unites people of the country under a single roof.
-Nothing can be done in the violation of unity and integrity of a nation.
+Language is the one that unites the people of the country under a single roof.
+Nothing can be done in the violation of the unity and integrity of a nation.

 One can hope that one day India would get its own national language with social acceptance.